In-VOGUE Escort Cards & Place Names (Benefits & Differences)

-To begin with, why do I think escort cards and place names are essential to any successful event, be it a wedding, small elopement or simply an evening out with friends?
+Secondly, let’s consider why escort cards and place names are essential to any successful event, be it a wedding, small elopement or simply an evening out with friends?
 If you don’t have escort cards and place names available and your guests are mismatched in seating arrangements, it could be a looming disaster.
 If your guests are not sitting next to their close friends, people they know well and people that they love, the experience can really be quite a frustrating one.

 It could ultimately leave your guests feeling that it would have been better had they not come to your event.
 A good experience is essential and feelings are all too quickly hurt.
 Avoid resentment.
 Plan your guests seating arrangements accordingly.
 Don’t be lazy!